QuentinRa/blog.quentinra.dev/games/unity-editor/index.md

 **Edit one instance**

-* You can edit prefabs instances as you always did, it won't change the prefab
+* You can edit prefabs instances as you always did, it won't alter the prefab
 * **If the prefab and the instance got different values in a field**, then
   * the **line** with a different value will have a **blue left border**
   * the different **value** will be in **bold**
 * You can **revert/update the prefab** a value with a **right-click on the name of the field**
-* **You can see every overridden property by click on "override"**, right below "layer" in the inspector.
+* **You can see every overridden property by clicking on "override"**, right below "layer" in the inspector.
 </details>

 <details class="details-e">
 <summary>Console 📺</summary>

 The console is a tab of the **Project window**.
 You can clear the console with "clear".
-In the console, you got different kind of logs such as
+In the console, you got different kinds of logs such as

 * Normal Logs (Debug)